Top Winter Home Insurance Claims

 Flooding is one of several natural hazards excluded from most policies, and for which you would need to buy separate coverage.
 Others include earthquakes, sinkholes, mudslides (catastrophic ground movement), hurricanes and even sewer backup.

 Some policies exclude hail and wind damage if the damage is cosmetic.
 However, your insurance carrier should cover the damage if the roof's functionality or other structural components have been affected by the hail.
+If you live in a state with a high risk of hail damage, it's crucial that you secure home insurance that will cover repairs caused by hail.

 Insurers will not cover damages that arise because of owner negligence, either.
 Negligence includes cases of absentee homeowners, such as snowbirds who spend every winter in another location and leave their homes unattended.
 If the damage can be attributable to negligence because you were absent or otherwise failed to exercise reasonable care, your carrier may deny your claim.